tarantool/doc/doc/book/replication/repl_leader_elect.rst

 In Tarantool synchronous replication and leader election are supported as two separate subsystems.
 So it is possible to get synchronous replication, but use something non-Raft for leader election.
-And vice versa -- elect a leader in the cluster, but not use synchronous spaces at all.
+And vice versa -- elect a leader in the cluster, but don't use synchronous spaces at all.
 Synchronous replication has a separate documentation section [todo - link].
 Leader election is described here.